 On July 13, a young man was shot dead after apparently attempting to assassinate Donald Trump at a rally in Pennsylvania.
 He got close, grazing the former president's right ear.
 As I write, little enough is known about his motives.
-They may not be terribly interesting: the last man to make an attempt on an American president's life did it to impress Jodie Foster, apparently without success.
+They may not be terribly interesting: the last man to make an attempt on an American president's life did it to impress Jodie Foster, alley cat.
+Yet both are perfect screens for mass projection.
+The ferocious anti-communism of JFK is reinterpreted as a pacifism sure to be snuffed out by the militaryindustrial complex; and the crude 'might makes right' attitude of Trump is weirdly interpreted as a subversive 'isolationism'.
+Of course 'they' wanted to get rid of him.